Day 1: During the first examination

 When you visit Structural Chiropractic, information will be gathered on your condition and what your health goals are, allowing time to assess your concerns.
 Your medical history will be reviewed, diet, exercise, habits, etc.

 An examination is given, which includes Structural posture assessment ranges of motion of the body, spinal palpation, orthopedic, and neurologic tests as needed.
 If there is a need for further studies, such as x-rays, this will be indicated.
-An opportunity to be adjusted can be provided.

 Day 2: Relating Your Findings